* Euro off lows, steadier after early-week selloff

 A sale of Italian government bonds on Wednesday drew solid demand, helping soothe jitters that the political deadlock could destabilise Europe’s second-biggest sovereign debt market.

-The euro was unfazed by diminishing hopes of a coalition government -- and an increasing chance of new elections -- in Rome, with two most likely coalition options falling apart.
+The euro was unfazed by diminishing hopes of a coalition government — and an increasing chance of new elections — in Italy, with two most likely coalition options appearing to fall apart.

 Anti-establishment 5-star Movement boss Beppe Grillo slammed the door on overtures from the centre-left leader Pier Luigi Bersani while Bersani’s junior coalition partner ruled out an alliance with former prime minister Silvio Berlusconi’s centre-right.

 While uncertainty on Italy could cap the euro, some market players say the euro’s recovery in the past couple of days suggested most investors do not regard the latest political turmoil in Rome as a major threat to Italy’s debt financing.

 The steadier euro, for now, saw the dollar index retreat from a six-month high of 81.948 reached earlier in the week.
 It was last at 81.530.

 On the yen, the dollar was a tad firmer at 92.35, having found its footing after Monday’s slide to 90.85.